abdelrahman-e/web-token-generation-validation/README.md

 ### General

 * Each spring service is separate
+* The generator service has 100% test coverage(with an integration test as well), the validator has only unit testing for util only given it's the same logic

 ### Generator

 * Token digits are optional, default is to use 0-9
-* Token digits must be single digits, otherwise bad request is returned
+* Token digits must be single digits, otherwise bad request is returned *

 ### Validator

+* Returns bad request in case token is invalid, otherwise 'true' or 'false' strings

+### Frontend

+* Uses nextjs with react
+* Uses CORS to be able to communicate to the generator and validator services
+* Has basic UI using material UI
+* Unittesting has a problem but the idea is to basically test the events that occur simulating user input
+* Tested using chrome